Jmcleodfoss/simple-rest-tester/README.md

 test('./POST_service_400.json')
 // etc
 ```
-This will result in any occurences of `${user-defined}` in the test specification being replaced by the string "User-defined macro goes here.", and `${timestamp}` being replaced by the timestamped
+This will result in any occurrences of `${user-defined}` in the test specification being replaced by the string "User-defined macro goes here.", and `${timestamp}` being replaced by the timestamped
 grabbed by node when the program was executed.

 Invoke *mocha* in the directory containing the above script to run the tests.